kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 )
 ```

-The above code shows how to easily transform a Kuzu subgraph into a NetworkX graph, run a graph algorithm
-on it, and then bring the results back into Kuzu.

 We can now visualize the neighbourhood of the node with the highest betweenness centrality in the graph
 using the following Cypher query: